flatironinstitute/sciware/34_PyPackaging/main.md

   - Not just for packaging--it's a single-source config file
 - Written in [toml](https://toml.io/en/) format, so human-readable
 - Goes in the root of your project's source code directory

+Quick aside: there's a lot of old material recommending old package configuration methods.
+Guides referring to `setup.cfg` are almost certainly outdated.

+`setup.py` is sometimes still required, but only very rarely--if you aren't very positive why you need it, you might just have outdated instructions.

 ### Minimal requirements for package installation